grafana/grafana/docs/sources/installation/configuration.md

 ### send_user_header

-If enabled data proxy will add X-Grafana-User header with username into the request, default is false.
+If enabled and user is not anonymous, data proxy will add X-Grafana-User header with username into the request, default is false.

 <hr />